NCI-GDC/indexd/README.md

 Indexd supports void or blank records that allows users to pre-register data files in indexd before actually registering them.
 The complete flow contains three main steps: pre-register, hash/size/url populating and data node registration:
 - Fence requests blank object from indexd.
 Indexd creates an object with no hash, size or urls, only the `uploader` and optionally `file_name` fields.
-- Indexd listener mornitors bucket update, update to indexd with url, hash, size.
+- Indexd listener monitors bucket update, update to indexd with url, hash, size.
 - The client application (windmill or gen3-data-client) lists records for data files which the user needs to submit to the graph.
 The user fills all empty fields and submit the request to indexd to update the `acl`.

 See docs on data upload flow for further details: